nikadeap/Central-Parking-Solution-case-study/README.md

 ### Smart-Parking-Solution-case-study

-It is a statistical study on central parking solutions
+It is a statistical study on smart parking solutions

 **Problem Statement: Analyse parking demands on peak time and provide recommendations.**